OfficialAhmed/Iconit-PS4/README.md

 # Iconit
 Latest version 4.65 (Dec 6, 2021)
-No longer ftp client needed to change PS4 games' icon this tool will do it for you (Automated).
-Works on FTP payload (PS4 Jailbreak required) it's an open source you can clone the repository or download the executable version (exe) down below
+No longer ftp client needed to change PS4 games' icon this tool will do it for you (everything Automated).
+Works with FTP (PS4 fw "1.74-9.00") it's an open source you can clone the repository or download the executable version (exe) down below

 # Download from here